Ridensium/jamipy/docs/docs/component.md

 </details>

-non-publick fn for making elements from template like:
+making elements from template like:

 ```json